 Buying headphones itself isn’t a daunting task but finding a not-so-mainstream headphone locally within a reasonable price range seemingly is.
 Not only are there few headphones available here that are competitive but also their pricing can be a bit unreasonable.
 That said, we have a few tips that should help with this.

-The two problems already mentioned above are the cost and availability.
+The two problems mentioned above are cost and availability.
 Let’s talk about cost first.
 Just like any gadgets, there’s a significant markup in prices which is understandable since there are costs manufacturers or resellers have to pay themselves.
 What makes it more painful is the fact that most headphones can be bought overseas for significantly less even with shipping included.

 And then we have availability.
 Shops would just do what is right for them and that is to find products that they think would sell more.
 Of course, if a specific headphone is selling 3X more than an obscure-looking one that no one’s ever heard of, there’s no reason for them to even bother with the latter.
 It’s just what it is.

 Amazon – Amazon is probably where you’ll find the cheapest available headphones ever.
-The price reduction in the site for some items is simply ridiculous.
+The price reduction for some items is simply ridiculous.
 Take for instance my recently purchased Beyerdynamic DT1350.
 The list price is $399 yet the street price around the time I purchased it was $199.
 That’s $200 off!

 And mind you, it’s not just for headphones.
 It’s for everything!

 eBay – Amazon’s competitor is a good place to search as well.
 There are some deals there that are great although the price drop may not be the same as with Amazon.
 Don’t forget to pay close attention to where you’re getting the product from as there are certainly bad guys there trying to scam people.